 Consonance Is A Combination Of Tones That

-Dec 02, 2025 · 10 min read
+10 min read

 A Historical Perspective on Consonance

 The Renaissance witnessed a shift in musical aesthetics.
-While consonance remained important, composers began to explore the expressive possibilities of dissonance.
+And while consonance remained important, composers began to explore the expressive possibilities of dissonance.
 Dissonant intervals were used more frequently, not as isolated events, but as passing tones or suspensions that ultimately resolved to consonant harmonies.
 This gradual introduction of dissonance added depth and complexity to the musical landscape, paving the way for the harmonic innovations of the Baroque era.

 The Science Behind Consonance